desbma/todo/README.md

 Weaknesses:

 - recurrence is not usable with more than one device without risking data loss or duplicate task creation
+- recurrence model is limited: next task is always created regardless if the previous one is still pending
 - no usable Android app
 - the command line tool `task`, has many bugs (breaking unicode strings, inconsistent option handling or formatting...)
 - the sync daemon is of proof of concept quality, and is terribly lacking both in its design and implementation